-Rental Income Tax (Effective) - United States Compared to North America
+Rental Income Tax (Effective) in United States compared to North America

 United States: Rental income taxes (%).

 The tax levied on the average annual income on a rental apartment/property in the country.